 Dawn joined Watsi on April 14th, 2013.
 Six years ago, Dawn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dawn's most recent donation supported Jayden, a 10-month-old boy from Tanzania, to fund clubfoot treatment so he can grow up healthy and active.
+Dawn's most recent donation supported Susana, a cheerful grandmother from Kenya, to fund a fracture surgery to heal her arm.

 Dawn has funded healthcare for 100 patients in 14 countries.